Transcript of Sold a Story E5: The Company

 Purcell: That’s how you feel like your kid is making progress, right?
 They give you the letters and you’re like, “Oh, they’re making progress.”

-Matthew’s school wanted kids to be reading level D books by the end of kindergarten.
-But Matthew had only made it to a level B. Missy was worried.
+Matthew’s school wanted kids to be reading Level D books by the end of kindergarten.
+But Matthew had only made it to a Level B. Missy was worried.
 That summer, she gathered a bunch of books on his level and had him read every day.

 But in first grade, he was still behind.
 So Matthew was put in the Reading Recovery program.

 And by the end of the year, the school said he had caught up.
-He was at a level J, which was right where the school wanted first graders to be.
+He was at a Level J, which was right where the school wanted first graders to be.

 (Music)